Many Selves: LatinX Identity and Belonging

 QUIARA ALEGRÍA HUDES celebrates her community through a multigenerational lens - honoring her past, embracing the present, and looking to the future.

 Hudes absorbed the stories of her second-grade educated grandmother, the spiritual teachings of her priestess mother, and the shrewd advice of her powerful female mentors, and forged a literary path all her own.
-In her own plays she has delved into the female body and spirit while in her life she has balanced changing diapers, building a marriage, service to the community, and leadership at the top of her field.
-In a searing, sensual, and personal presentation, Hudes discusses the spiritual and intellectual components of her feminine self and the wisdom she inherited from those who came before.
+In her work, she has delved into the female body and spirit while in her life she has balanced changing diapers, building a marriage, service to the community, and leadership at the top of her field.

 (Re)Claiming Your Seat at The Table: Interactive Theater & Writing Workshop

 Pulitzer-winning playwright, author, and Tony-winning musician QUIARA ALEGRÍA HUDES leads interactive workshops in theater-making and writing.
 Either focusing on the creative work of writing or the creative work of making a better world as a writer and advocate, Hudes engages audiences in reflection, listening, and performing.
 Hudes inspires viewers to tell their unique personal stories and defines the undefinable next wave of American art.

 Quiara Alegría Hudes received handwritten rave reviews from the students of Deerfield Academy